-The second approach aims at investigating the link between the intensity of the pandemic per se after its outbreak in 2020 and FI through cross-sectional analysis.
-In line with a number of studies, the severity of the pandemic is measured in terms of the number of confirmed cases in each country (Adame et al., 2020, Erokhin and Gao, 2020).
-While there is no agreement in the literature regarding the suitable measure for FI, the study adopted the same definition applied by Erokhin and Gao (2020) where they expressed it by the number of people with poor or borderline food consumption as it was the only indicator reflecting FI amid the pandemic on a country level24.
+The second approach aims to investigate the link between the intensity of the pandemic after its outbreak in 2020 and FI through a cross-sectional analysis.
+In line with several studies, the severity of the pandemic is measured in terms of the number of confirmed cases in each country (Adame et al., 2020, Erokhin and Gao, 2020).
+While there is no agreement in the literature regarding the suitable measure for FI, the study adopted the same definition applied by Erokhin and Gao (2020), where they expressed it by the number of people with poor or borderline food consumption as it was the only indicator reflecting FI amid the pandemic on a country level.24

-Data concerning both measures were collected from the World Hunger Map25, published by the WFP, as per the latest figures by the end of January 2021.
-The map registers the values of those variables, among others, on daily basis covering 93 developing economies that experience food consumption insufficiency.
-This infers that it does not cover the high income economies in the MENA region which includes GCC countries as well as Israel.
+Data concerning both measures were collected from the World Hunger Map25 published by the WFP, as per the latest figures by the end of January 2021.
+The map registers the values of those variables, among others, on a daily basis covering 93 developing economies that experience food consumption insufficiency.
+This infers that it does not cover the high-income economies in the MENA region, which include GCC countries as well as Israel.